Kingdom of Bahrain

 Ambassador to the United Nations--Tawfeeq Al-Ahmed Al-Mansoor

 Bahrain's development as a major financial center has been the most widely heralded aspect of its diversification effort.
-Bahrain is a regional financial and business center; international financial institutions operate in Bahrain, both offshore and onshore, without impediments, and the financial sector is currently the largest contributor to GDP at 24.2%.
-More than 100 offshore banking units and representative offices are located in Bahrain, as well as 65 American firms.
-Bahrain has also made a concerted effort to become the leading Islamic finance center in the world, standardizing regulations of the Islamic banking industry.
-It currently has 28 Islamic banks--the largest concentration of Islamic financial institutions.
+Bahrain is a regional financial and business center; international financial institutions operate in Bahrain, both offshore and onshore, without impediments, and the financial sector is currently the largest contributor to GDP at 27.6%.
+Some 370 offshore banking units and representative offices are located in Bahrain, as well as 65 American firms.
+Bahrain has also made a concerted effort to become the leading Islamic finance center in the Arab world, standardizing regulations of the Islamic banking industry.
+It currently has 32 Islamic commercial, investment and leasing banks as well as Islamic insurance (takaful) companies--the largest concentration of Islamic financial institutions in the Middle East.

-The government of Bahrain moved toward privatizing the production of electricity and water by licensing Al Ezzal to construct an independent power plant that will cost $500 million.
-It is expected to start operating at full capacity in April 2006.
-In January 2006, the Finance Minister announced that Al Hidd Power Plant will be sold for $738 million to consortium of British, Japanese, and Belgian companies.
+The government of Bahrain moved toward privatizing the production of electricity and water by licensing Al Ezzal to construct an independent power plant at a cost of $500 million.
+The company commenced operations in May 2006.
+In January 2006, the government announced the sale of the Al Hidd Power Plant for $738 million to Hidd Power Company, a consortium of British, Japanese, and Belgian companies.

 The government has also started to extend protections to workers.
 Private sector employees won permission to form unions in late 2002; King Hamad has given his tentative approval for the formation of unions in government departments.
-As part of the government's labor reform program, it presented legislation to parliament to form the Labor Market Regulatory Authority (LMRA) and establish a fund to support the training of Bahraini workers.
+In June 2006, Bahrain passed laws legalizing the existence of multiple trade federations and codifying several protections for workers engaged in union activity.
+As part of the government's labor reform program, it has formed a Labor Market Regulatory Authority and established a fund to support the training of Bahraini workers

-The Bahrain Defense Force (BDF) numbers about 9,000 personnel and consists of army, navy, air force, air defense, and royal guard units.
+The Bahrain Defense Force (BDF) numbers about 12,000 personnel and consists of army, navy, air force, air defense, and royal guard units.
 The public security forces and the coast guard are separate from the BDF and report to the Ministry of the Interior.
+Bahrain also has a national guard that consists of about 1,200 personnel.
 Bahrain's defense spending since 1999 has been steady.
-The government spends around $440 million annually on their military, about 20% of current expenditures.
-The reconstituted parliamentary process has produced spirited debate over government spending, particularly defense spending, but no actual reductions.
+The government spends around $630 million annually on the military, about 20% of current expenditures.
+The parliamentary process has produced spirited debate over government spending, particularly defense spending, but no actual reductions.

 With the help of the U.S. and the Gulf Cooperation Council (GCC), Bahrain has made significant efforts to upgrade its defense systems and modernize its armed forces over the last 20 years.
 In 1982, the GCC gave Bahrain $1.7 billion for this purpose.
-Since the 1991 Gulf War, the U.S. has provided military and defense technical assistance and training to Bahrain from foreign military sales (FMS), commercial sources, excess defense article sales (EDA) and under the International Military and Education Training (IMET) program.
+Since the 1991 Gulf War, the U.S. has provided military and defense technical assistance and training to Bahrain from Foreign Military Sales (FMS), commercial sources, excess defense article sales (EDA) and under the International Military and Education Training (IMET) program.
 The U.S. Office of Military Cooperation in Bahrain is attached to the U.S. Embassy and manages the security assistance mission.
-U.S. military sales to Bahrain currently total $2.5 billion.
-Principal U.S. military systems purchased by the BDF include eight Apache helicopters, 54 M60A3 tanks, 12 F-16C/D aircraft, 14 Cobra helicopters, and the TPS-59 radar system.
-Bahrain has received $255 million in U.S. EDA since 1995.
+U.S. military sales to Bahrain since 2000 total $608.9 million.
+Principal U.S. military systems acquired by the BDF include eight Apache helicopters, 54 M60A3 tanks, 22 F-16C/D aircraft, 20 Cobra helicopters, 20 M109A5 Howitzers, 1 Avenger AD system, and the TPS-59 radar system.
+Bahrain has received $410 million in U.S. EDA acquisition value delivered since the U.S.-Bahraini program began in 1993.

 Military exercises are conducted on a regular basis to increase the BDF's readiness and improve coordination with the U.S. and other GCC forces.
 The BDF also sends personnel to the United States for military training.
 This training includes courses from graduate level professional military education down to entry level technical training.